nodeontrain/nodeontrain.xyz/tuts/some_structure.md

 </div>
 {% endhighlight %}

-Now that we know how to make partials, let’s add a site footer to go along with the header.
-By now you can probably guess that we’ll call it _footer.html and put it in the layouts directory
+Now that we know how to make partials, let's add a site footer to go along with the header.
+By now you can probably guess that we'll call it _footer.html and put it in the layouts directory

 `public/partials/layouts/_footer.html`